It's Gonna Be Me: Background and development

-In 1999, Max Martin, Andreas Carlsson, and Rami Yacoub resided in Key West, Florida, to write another single after NSYNC finished recording "Bye Bye Bye" (2000).
-Carlsson whistled the eventual melody of "It's Gonna Be Me", which caught Martin's attention and subsequently told him to include it in the track.
+In 1999, Max Martin, Andreas Carlsson, and Rami Yacoub went to Key West, Florida, to write another single after NSYNC finished recording "Bye Bye Bye" (2000).
+After Carlsson whistled the eventual melody of "It's Gonna Be Me", Martin told him to include it in the track.

+Carlsson was inspired by the love triangle in Rupert Holmes' "Him" (1980) and by Joe Jackson's "Steppin' Out" (1982), which influenced the melody of the lyric "You don't want to lose it again, but I'm not like them".

 On the weekend of July 17 to 18, 1999, the band recorded vocals for the song in Battery Studios during their break from performing on the NSYNC in Concert tour in New York.
 They also traveled to Stockholm, Sweden, where they recorded additional vocals in Cheiron Studios.

-While "It's Gonna Be Me" was written, Carlsson was inspired by Joe Jackson's "Steppin' Out" (1982) and Rupert Holmes' "Him" (1980).
-"Steppin' Out" influenced the bassline of the lyric, "You don't want to lose it again, but I'm not like them", while "Him" inspired the song's love triangle theme as well as the title lyric being influenced by the chorus.
-During recording, Martin consciously wanted the lyrics to be sung in a specific way, which was described by NSYNC member JC Chasez in an interview with Billboard as saying "ET'S GONNA BAY MAY!" instead of "It's gonna be ME".
-According to Rami, Zomba Group founder Clive Calder additionally told Justin Timberlake to over pronounce the lyric.
+During recording, Martin consciously wanted the lyrics to be sung in a specific way, NSYNC member JC Chasez told Billboard: "ET'S GONNA BAY MAY!" instead of "It's gonna be ME".
+Rami said Zomba Group founder Clive Calder told Justin Timberlake to over-pronounce the lyric.